wordshaker/jesswhite_4/_posts/2021-10-08-hacktober-maintainer-post.md

 <br/>

-### Have a cracking Readme
+### Have a cracking README

-The Readme is the first thing I look at when going to a repository.
+The README is the first thing I look at when going to a repository.
 As such it is a fantastic place, in my view, to link to any resources and give guidance on how to work with the repository.
 Some of the things I found useful to have in the README include:

 * #### Build badge
   In the README we have a build badge for our main branch.
 This easily shows if the main branch is in a good state.